msuhanov/regf/Windows registry file format specification.md

 4|4|Last|Offset of a previous cell in bytes, relative from the start of a current hive bin (or 0xFFFFFFFF for the first cell in a hive bin)
 8|...|Cell data|

-The *TitleIndex* field is used to store an index of a localized alias for a name string (there is no alias for a name string if this field is equal to 0).
-Although the *TitleIndex* field can be set and read in Windows NT 3.1, localized aliases were never supported (and the *TitleIndex* field became deprecated in Windows NT 3.5).
+The *Title index* field is used to store an index of a localized alias for a name string (there is no alias for a name string if this field is equal to 0).
+Although the *Title index* field can be set and read in Windows NT 3.1, localized aliases were never supported (and the *Title index* field became deprecated in Windows NT 3.5).

 Registry hives with the *Minor version* field of the base block set to 0 can be found in pre-release versions of Windows NT 3.1.
 This hive version is similar to the version 1.1, but it is out of the scope of this document.